Skip to main

 Answer

-When companies go into liquidation many of its innocent customers can end-up short-changed.
-You do however have some options to explore.
+When companies go into liquidation many of their innocent customers can end-up short-changed.
+You do, however, have some options to explore.

 If there is a fault with the motorcycle, and you have registered it correctly, then you may be able to use the manufacturer’s guarantee to get a repair or a refund.